AlexanderKaplunsky/GraphQL-back-front-example/nativeApp/README.md

 # README

 How to run this app?

-- run back end

----

 - yarn / or npm i
 - set your ipv4 in src/constants/host.js